jvalue/jayvee/rfc/0007-atomic-valuetypes/README.md

 ## Summary

-This RFC introduces an initial, limited value type concept that allows users to define custom atomic value types based on builtin primitive value types.
-Common constraints can be defined and applied to value types, allowing to restrict the set of valid values for a given value type.
+This RFC introduces an initial, limited valuetype concept that allows users to define custom atomic valuetypes based on builtin primitive valuetypes.
+Common constraints can be defined and applied to valuetypes, allowing to restrict the set of valid values for a given valuetype.

 ## Motivation

 As open data is not bound to a particular domain, users need a way to define domain-specific semantics in regard to values.
-This RFC proposes a domain-agnostic way to accomplish this using user-defined value types.
+This RFC proposes a domain-agnostic way to accomplish this using user-defined valuetypes.

-A value type is used to define a set of valid values, so invalid values can easily be identified.
-In many cases, it is sufficient to specify a value type based on a primitive value type (like `text` or `decimal`) and apply constraints to further limit the set of values.
+A valuetype is used to define a set of valid values, so invalid values can easily be identified.
+In many cases, it is sufficient to specify a valuetype based on a primitive valuetype (like `text` or `decimal`) and apply constraints to further limit the set of values.
 Consider the following excerpt from a [dataset found on mobilithek.info]( https://mobilithek.info/offers/-8739430008147831066):